NowanIlfideme/yaml-ref-navigator/README.md

 - `yamlRefNavigator.referencePatterns` : A list of regular expression patterns
   that we will parse as a YAML reference pattern.
 These expressions must have exactly one capture group and not be anchored.
 The default is `"\\$\\{([a-zA-Z0-9_\\-.]+)\\}"` such as `${foo.bar-baz.MyName9}`.
   It is not particuarly robust, so you may have some false positives.
-Unmatched
 - `yamlRefNavigator.debug` : Whether to give debugging popups when resolving keys.

 ## Known Issues